-WARNING: New Jersey is expecting severe weather today from Tropical Storm Fay - heavy rain, flooding and power outages to parts of the state.
-Intense storms not only bring the danger of fierce weather, but also put residents at increased risk for potentially serious health effects from, carbon monoxide (CO) poisoning, medicine contamination/safety, food poisoning, medicine dosing errors, and mistaken identity mishaps.
+WARNING: Tropical Storm Isaias is making its way up the coast to the tri-state area tonight into tomorrow.
+This intense storm is expected to bring flooding rain, storm surge, powerful and destructive storm force winds, and the potential for isolated tornadoes.
+Powerful storms not only bring the danger of fierce weather, but also put residents at increased risk for potentially serious health effects from carbon monoxide (CO) poisoning, medicine contamination/safety, food poisoning, medicine dosing errors, and mistaken identity mishaps.

-Newark, NJ) - Every minute counts in poisoning situations - Do Not Guess!
+(New Jersey) - Every minute counts in poisoning situations - Do Not Guess!
 If you have questions or concerns about something you ate, touched or smelled, immediately contact the medical professionals at the New Jersey Poison Control Center.
 You may call (1-800-222-1222), text (973-339-0702), or chat with our professionals for free, 24/7.
 Save the Poison Help line in your phone to be prepared for any situation.
 If someone is unconscious, not breathing, hard to wake up, or seizing, call 9-1-1 immediately.